fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 9th July

+### Codes added

 I have added the arduino_dc_throttle code to the repository.
 At the moment it is stand alone and can be controlled from the Arduino IDE.
 I would like to have a version which could be controlled from another Arduino either through the Serial port or I2C.

 I want to develop a unit with a keypad and encoder as a CBUS module.
 I have used both in the past standalone, so will have the code somewhere.
 If this is on a MEGA it will have a spare serial port.

+I have also added matrixKeyboard2 which is an example which monitors a Keypad using KeyboardListener from IoAbstraction.

 ### 3rd June